Fallout (franchise): Controversy and fandom

 The redesigned dialogue interface featured in Fallout 4 received mixed reception by the community.
 Unsatisfied fans created mods for the game, providing subtitles and allowing the player to know what their character would say before choosing it as it was in previous games in the franchise such as in Fallout 3 and Fallout: New Vegas.
-Though even taking the mods into account, Patricia Hernandez of Kotaku still criticized the writing of the game in her review, describing it as "thin", "You never have particularly long or nuanced conversations with the other characters.
+Though even taking the mods into account, Patricia Hernandez of Kotaku criticized the writing of the game in her review, describing it as "thin", "You never have particularly long or nuanced conversations with the other characters.
 I like to play a Charisma-focused character, and I was disappointed."

 Upon release, Fallout 76 became the lowest rated title.
 It has been the subject of several controversies since its release.
 IGN gave the game a five out of ten rating, criticizing the game for its lackluster graphics, poor use of multiplayer, and bugs, saying, "Fallout 76 fails to do any of it well enough to form an identity.
 Its multiplayer mindset robs its quests of all the moral decision making that makes the series great, and all that's left is a buggy mess of systemic designs that never seems to work [culminating] in an aggravating endgame that's more busywork than satisfying heroics.
 Bethesda missed the mark with Fallout 76...because it seems it could never decide what it was aiming for."
 PC Gamer, rated the game a six out of ten, praising it for its evocative and beautiful setting, large world, and combat.
 However, they also criticizing the game for its bugs, poor UI, and repetitiveness, saying, "[T]he world retains a lot of what I love about Bethesda's previous RPGs with finely crafted environments, enjoyable weapons and crafting, and surprising little scraps of story to uncover and investigate.
 Like Valley Galleria, though, it doesn't take long to for the shine to fade, the once-fascinating areas to lose their wonder among the mobs of identical enemies I've killed there time and time again."